julurisaichandu/rubbish-dataset/README.md

 - Submit spam, filler content like "Lorem Ipsum," or hateful material.
 - Repeat content already present in the file.

+For more info about which content is allowed and which content is not, please refer the **CONTRIBUTIONS.md** file.

 ### Contributions
 - For contributions, please refer **CONTRIBUTIONS.md** file